-Location: Flooring - All Areas Finding: Floor Levels-NOT Acceptable, Uneven / Defective Please note that predominantly, the main timber flooring areas are within tolerance.
-However the bathroom is severely compromised in levels and requires further investigations.
-It is important to note that the bathroom area consists of concrete flooring as well, so a registered builder may need to perform further invasive works to determine the accurate repair method required DIGITAL ELECTRONIC FLOOR LEVELLING ASSESSMENT.
-THE PHOTOS WITH THE BLUE ARROWS INDICATE THE REFERENCE POINTS, WHICH DETERMINES IN MILLIMETRES IF THE OTHER LOCATIONS WITH RED ARROWS ARE HIGHER OR LOWER THEN THE REFERANCE POINT WITH THE BLUE ARROWS.
-THERE SHOULD NOT BE MORE THEN 10mm DIFFERENCE IN HEIGHT IN ANY ONE ROOM OR NOT MORE THEN 20mm ACROSS THE ENTIRE HOME AS PER Australian Standard® Inspection of buildings, Part 1: Pre-purchase inspections- Residential buildings AS4349.1-2007.
-THIS PROPERTY INDICATES THAT THE FLOORING IS Mildly OUT OF LEVEL, But overall within tolerance and acceptable.
-However as detailed above the bathroom measurements are severely compromised and not within acceptable ranges, AS PER THE AUSTRALIAN STANDARDS - Australian Standard® Inspection of buildings, Part 1: Pre-purchase inspections - Residential buildings AS4349.1-2007.
-We have taken photos of some areas whilst checking the floor levels to demonstrate our process, however at the time of the inspection, we had taken floor levels through out the building.
+Major Defect 2.01

+Location: Flooring - All Areas

+Finding: Floor Levels-NOT Acceptable, Uneven / Defective

+This defect statement is known as a major defect and a major structural defect as per the Australian Standards for prepurchase building inspections (AS 4349.1-2007)

+DIGITAL ELECTRONIC FLOOR LEVELLING ASSESSMENT.

+Residential buildings AS4349.1-2007, Appendix C.

+THE PHOTOS WITH THE BLUE ARROWS INDICATE THE REFERENCE POINTS, WHICH DETERMINES IN MILLIMETRES IF THE OTHER LOCATIONS WITH RED ARROWS ARE HIGHER OR LOWER THEN THE REFERENCE POINT WITH THE BLUE ARROWS.

+Australian Standard® Inspection of buildings, Part 1: Pre-purchase inspections- Residential buildings AS4349.1-2007, Appendix C, BUILDING ELEMENTS AND SERVICES TO BE INSPECTED, Table C1 states that "OUT OF LEVEL FLOORING" is DEFECTIVE.

+The question is what determines a Major Defect / Major Structural Defect to a Minor Defect, in relation to the Out Of Level Flooring, as technically out of level flooring is all that is stated in

+What must be taken into consideration is the age of a building, if there are and additional major defects to the property and/or the amount in which the floors are out of level.

+AS A GUIDE, 10mm DIFFERENCE IN HEIGHT IN ANY ONE ROOM OR NOT MORE THEN 20mm ACROSS THE BUILDING.

+→ THIS PROPERTY INDICATES THAT THE FLOORING IS Considerably OUT OF LEVEL as the Australian Standard® Inspection of buildings, Part 1: Pre-purchase inspections- Residential buildings AS4349.1-2007, Appendix C, BUILDING ELEMENTS AND SERVICES TO BE INSPECTED, Table C1 states that "OUT OF LEVEL FLOORING" is DEFECTIVE.

+We have taken photos of some areas whilst checking the floor levels to demonstrate our process, however at the time of the inspection, we had taken floor levels through out the building .
 The photos are just for you information and as a guide only.
 Any repairs, re-stumping and/or packing MUST be performed by qualified trades, whom take there own levels during the remedial works process.

 It appears that the subfloor structure has been affected by movement of the foundations, often referred to as sinking or subsidence. a degree of movement is expected in subfloors over time, especially as environmental conditions change and buildings 'settle' after construction, this degree of subfloor movement requires attention.

 General subsidence is usually initiated by changes in soil moisture content.
 The most critical factor is identifying the specific causes, and identifying if this is a recurring or ongoing problem, or one that has been resolved by previous works in the past.

 Subsidence can have complex and varying causes, which will influence the required remedial works.
 It is advised to begin by consulting a Registered builder and/or a structural engineer to determine the required scope of works, which will then lead to a re-stumping company.
 This generally includes some form of underpinning, Re-Stumping in part or full or at best packing up to a maximum of 20mm with a non compressible product as well as addressing the underlying cause.

-Consultation with a geotechnical engineer may also be necessary where changes to soil moisture content is apparent caused by large trees or tree may be in the area or inadequate drainage, fall of the land, damaged plumbing above ground or below ground, termite damage, wood rot, etc. The internal flooring in areas is out of level and uneven.
+Consultation with a geotechnical engineer may also be necessary where changes to soil moisture content is apparent caused by large trees or tree may be in the area or inadequate drainage, fall of the land, damaged plumbing above ground or below ground, termite damage, wood rot, etc.

+The internal flooring in areas is out of level and uneven.
 Uneven flooring is likely to indicate minor defects such as expected movement of the foundations of the property, but may also indicate subsidence of the associated subfloor stumps.